Prepare for emergencies and feel safe on farm

 A farm emergency plan cares for the safety of everyone on farm, from employees to family members and visitors.
 It also takes into account animals, crops, buildings and machinery depending on the emergency.
 While it is good practice to prepare for an emergency, it is also a legal requirement within your state's work health and safety laws to have a plan in place.

-Employers have a legal obligation to ensure the safety of everyone on their farm and are responsible for ensuring everyone is briefed on these procedures.
+Employers have a legal obligation to ensure the safety of everyone on their farm and are responsible for ensuring everyone is briefed on your emergency procedure.

 To prepare your emergency plan you should consider: